Thank you for visiting the WTBBL website and please enjoy the following abbreviated history of our amazing library.

 2017 On May 19, 2017, WTBBL Director Danielle Miller and Washington State Librarian Cindy Aden accept the National Library Service for the Blind and Physically Handicapped's Network Library of the Year award for 2016 from NLS Director Karen Keninger in a Library of Congress ceremony.

-2021 WTBBL’s new duplication on demand service for audiobooks began allowing for producing customized digital cartridges with multiple books per cartridge based on a patron’s preferences and requests.
+2021 WTBBL’s new duplication on demand service for audiobooks began, allowing for the creation of customized digital cartridges with multiple books per cartridge based on a patron’s preferences and requests.